H2020-newTRENDs/FLEX/README.md

 ##### 2.1 Songmin

 - keep working on the files in "B\_Classes" and "C1\_TableGenerator"
+- update the database
+- prepare table templates for Philipp

 ##### 2.2 Thomas

 - get familiar with the code and database
-- fill in the tables except building
+- try some optimization examples

 ##### 2.3 Philipp

 - get familiar with the code and database
-- fill in the tables of building
+- send Songmin the tables
 - work on the "B3\_Building.py"

 ### 3 Coding Conventions